veronalabs/logger-wp/README.md

 This library implements the [PSR-3](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) interface that you can type-hint against in your own libraries to keep a maximum of interoperability.

-> ⚠️ This package is currently in beta.
-Breaking changes may occur until version 1.0 is tagged.

 ## Features

 * Protect the log files by .htaccess and hash the file name